JasonDeJesuz/Filewatcher-WinForms/README.md

 with relevant buttons that handle the events.
 In the above photo you will see that there are a total of 3 buttons, the idea is to have all 3 buttons trigger different events.
-  • Monitor button
+- Monitor button
-    o The monitor button will trigger the StartFileSystemWatcher() method, in the method we will watch the specified directory that is currently being viewed by the user inside of the Application.
+  - The monitor button will trigger the StartFileSystemWatcher() method, in the method we will watch the specified directory that is currently being viewed by the user inside of the Application.
-  • Stop Monitoring button
+- Stop Monitoring button
-    o The stop monitoring button will trigger the StopFileSystemWatcher() method, in the method we will stop the FileSystemWatcher.
+  - The stop monitoring button will trigger the StopFileSystemWatcher() method, in the method we will stop the FileSystemWatcher.
-  • Exit button
+- Exit button
-    o The exit button will serve the same purpose as the red x button at the top right corner of the application, it will allow the user to quit the application safely.
+  - The exit button will serve the same purpose as the red x button at the top right corner of the application, it will allow the user to quit the application safely.